usatales.com

 3.2.
 Artichoke Soup

-1. Chop vegetables; this can include potatoes, carrots, artichokes, plus any other vegetables you like.
+1. Chop vegetables, including potatoes, carrots, artichokes, and any other vegetables you like.

 2. Boil and cook the vegetables properly.